 已经是深夜了, 中关村的居民楼区已是很安静了, 家家都已安睡了吧, 也许这只是表面上的平静. 好象是已过凌晨了, 听到了外面传来了收音机的播放声, 那是美国之音电台的中文广播. 随着大声的喧哗声, 听到了车辆的马达声, 由远而近, 由近而远 … 由远而近, 雪白的车灯一会儿反射在屋里的墙壁上一会消失, 让人无法入睡 … 我听着那令人讨厌软软绵绵的普通话 ”美国政府谴责中国政府, 用军队镇压学生运动 … ” 不时地响在中关村的一条条街上, 我当时想: 要不是你们这些反华分子在捣乱, 事情会发展得好些呢.

-On the early morning of June 5, I jumped on my bike and rode from Zhongguancun to my parents’ home in the inner city and found they were still asleep.
-After learned that everyone in my family was safe and well, I continued my journey towards Tiananmen Square.
+On the early morning of June 5, I jumped on my bike and rode from Zhongguancun to my parents’s home in the inner city and found they were still asleep.
+After learning that everyone in my family was safe and well, I continued my journey towards Tiananmen Square.

 Chang’an Avenue on June 5, 1989

 A few months later I returned to Japan to resume my work there and was invited to a Japanese colleague’s home for dinner.
-He was a man of integrity and independent thinking, but when mentioned about the June 4 incident, he became extremely angry towards Chinese authority and showed me a [fake] videotape of the alleged massacre of the students by the military forces in the Tiananmen Square.
-I understood him feeling, and found it was very difficult to correct his false impression on the whole event since the propaganda by the overseas media were [and still are – Fish] so biased and provocative.
+He was a man of integrity and independent thinking, but when mentioned the June 4 incident, he became extremely angry towards Chinese authorities and showed me a [fake] videotape of the alleged massacre of the students by the military forces in Tiananmen Square.
+I understood his feeling, and found it very difficult to correct his false impression of the whole event since the propaganda by the overseas media were [and still are – Fish] so biased and provocative.

 第二天清晨, 我骑上自行车, 从中关村直奔城里, 先惊醒了还在入睡的父母, 得知家人都好, 就骑着自行车往天安门的方向奔去.